cmtayl0r/vue-first-steps/README.md

 ## Description

-An App to learn Vue 3 concepts and transition React learning into another JS Framework.
+A basic Job listing app that lists jobs from an API, with the ability to add, edit and delete job postings.
+This app's intent is to learn Vue 3 concepts and transition React learning into another JS Framework.

 > [!NOTE]
-> Tutorial initiated project, sourced from Net Ninja and Traversy Media
+> Tutorial initiated project, mash-up from Net Ninja and Traversy Media

 ## Tech Stack